jj101k/promise-stateful-lazy-loader/README.md

 be known to the proxy, and that's a problem if you want any enumeration the proxy does not to trigger any actions, which is the case here.

-There are a couple of workarounds you can apply: either set the delay to `-1`, accepting that it probably will be evaluated before there's any demand, or set the delay to `null` and call `activate()` later.
+There are a couple of workarounds you can apply: either use `LazyValue`, accepting that it probably will be evaluated before there's any demand, or set the delay to `null` and call `activate()` later.